shaqi-dev/rsschool-cv/cv.md

 - **Skype:** live:c202c05811a8a042
 ## About Me
 I'm a Junior Front-end developer from Belarus with a passion for learning and innovating.

 My first website, which I even managed to sell, I made at a very young age (about 10-12 years old).
 It was a site on the platform uCoz, the theme of the site - a series of games "Counter-Strike", namely the various add-ons to them.

 At the moment I am fully learning modern Front-end development, and looking for my first job.

-In my free time, I mostly trade cryptocurrencies, make music, and play computer games with my friends.
+In my free time, I mostly trading cryptocurrencies, making music or playing computer games with my friends.

-- **My strengths:**
+**My strengths:**
-- - Fast learner
+- Fast learning
-- - Teamwork
+- Teamwork
-- - Attention to detail
+- Attention to detail
 ## Skills
 - **Mark-up:** HTML5, CSS3, BEM, Sass, Bootstrap
 - **JavaScript:** Vanilla JS, ES6, JQuery